 - Latin I and II (CLSL-001, 002, or equivalent) or in another language of medieval research.

 - 1 course in Medieval Latin texts (CLSL- or MVST-109 or its equivalent) or in another language of medieval research.

 - A Senior Thesis earning A- or better.

 A minor in Medieval Studies is available to students in the College and the McDonough School of Business.
 Students are required to take one foundational Medieval Studies course (see above for the major) and five additional electives from the list of MVST courses and cross-listed courses that appears in the Schedule of Classes and the program’s website every semester.
 Students should consult with the director of Medieval Studies about their course of study.
 Minors are encouraged, but not required, to write a Medieval Studies thesis.

 Students in the School of Foreign Service may earn a certificate in Medieval Studies.
 SFS students are required to take one foundational Medieval Studies course (see above for the major) and five additional electives approved by the director.
 They must also write a thesis, in conjunction with MVST-349: Thesis Seminar, under the direction of faculty approved by the director.
-For more details, consult the Director of Undergraduate Programs, Mitch Kaneda, in the Walsh School of Foreign Service and the Director of Medieval Studies, Professor David Goldfrank, in the History Department (email@example.com).
+For more details, consult the Director of Undergraduate Programs, Mitch Kaneda, in the Walsh School of Foreign Service and the Director of Medieval Studies, Professor Sarah McNamer, in the English Department (firstname.lastname@example.org).

 (For course listings for Medieval Studies see http://courses.georgetown.edu)